- Elizabeth Fry

 - United Kingdom ()

-Antonio Argüelles Díaz-González, born in Mexico City, Mexico, on 15 April 1959, became the oldest person to complete the Oceans Seven open water swimming challenge on 3 August 2017, when, aged 58 years 110 days, he swam the North Channel between Northern Ireland and Scotland in 13 hours 32 minutes 32 seconds.
+Elizabeth Fry (USA, b.
+28 October 1958) became the oldest person to complete the Oceans Seven open water swimming challenge on 25 August 2019, when, aged 60 years 301 days, she swam the 35-kilometre (21.7-mile) North Channel between Northern Ireland and Scotland, UK, in 11 hours 13 minutes 11 seconds.

-The Oceans Seven, the open water swimming community's equivalent of the Seven Summits, was first proposed by Steven Munatones of the World Open Water Swimming Association and consists of the following waterways around the world: the North Channel between Northern Ireland and Scotland, the Cook Strait between the North and South Islands of New Zealand, the Molokai Channel between Oahu and Molokai Islands in Hawaii, the English Channel between England and France, the Catalina Channel between Catalina Island and the Southern California mainland, the Tsugaru Channel between the islands of Honshu and Hokkaido in Japan and the Strait of Gibraltar between Europe and Africa.
+The Oceans Seven, the open water swimming community's equivalent of mountaineering's Seven Summits, was first proposed by Steven Munatones of the World Open Water Swimming Association (WOWSA) and consists of the following waterways around the world: the North Channel between Northern Ireland and Scotland, UK; the Cook Strait between the North and South Islands of New Zealand; the Molokai Channel between Oahu and Molokai Islands in Hawaii, USA; the English Channel between England and France; the Catalina Channel between Catalina Island and the southern California mainland; the Tsugaru Channel between the islands of Honshu and Hokkaido in Japan; and the Strait of Gibraltar between Europe and Africa.